MI-AFP/tutorials/tutorials/02_functions-types.md

 data List a = Empty | NonEmpty a (List a)
 ```

 That's it!
-List of type `a` it either `Empty` or `NonEmpty` which means that it has an element and then rest of the list (which can be again `Empty` or `NonEmpty`).
+List of type `a` is either `Empty` or `NonEmpty` which means that it has an element and then rest of the list (which can be again `Empty` or `NonEmpty`).
 Sometimes the following naming is used:

 ```haskell
 data List a = Nil | Cons a (List a)